Manojbhat09/Lidar_curb_annotator/README.md

 1. ctrl + X is start annotation and highlights
 2. ctrl + X to erase
+3. ctrl + D to pause annotation
+4. ctrl + D to continue annotation
 3. P to save the annotation